 6. Get some physical activity in

-This is crucial.
-Maintaining physical activity is going to be one of your highest priorities during this isolation period.
-Now more than ever, fitting in physical activity is going to make a huge difference not only to your physical health but to your mental health and your ability to get through the next few months.
+Now more than ever, fitting in physical activity is going to make a huge difference not only to your physical health but to your mental health and your ability to get through the next few weeks.

-Even though your regular school sports might be cancelled, and there are some pretty tough restrictions on outdoor activities at the moment doesn’t mean you should give up on exercising altogether, it just means you need to get a little creative with how you do it.
-You have your easy options like going for a walk/run outside, but there are so many other options available.
-There are hundreds of apps that you can follow that have at-home yoga classes, pilates, f45 workouts, strengthening workouts, HIIT training and more.
+Even though your regular school sports might be cancelled, it doesn’t mean you should give up on exercising altogether.
+You can take it easy by going for a walk or run, or trying something different!
+There are hundreds of apps that you can follow that have at-home yoga classes, pilates, F45 workouts, strengthening workouts, HIIT training and more 💪

 7. Have some ‘me’ time